asyhar22/streamlit/README.md

 # Twitter Scrapper
-This repository contains a Python application that can be used to scrape data from Twitter.
-The application was built using the snscrape library and was deployed using Streamlit.
+This repository contains a Python application that enables data scraping from Twitter.
+The application is built using the snscrape library and deployed using Streamlit.
+Access the application https://asyhar22-twitter.streamlit.app
-The application can be accessed through https://asyhar22-twitter.streamlit.app

 ## Features
-The application can be used to scrape tweets, users, and lists.
+- Scrapes tweets, users, and lists from Twitter.
-The application can be used to filter tweets by keyword and date range.
+- Provides filtering options for tweets based on keywords and date ranges.
-The application can be used to export scraped data to CSV or JSON files.
+- Allows exporting scraped data to CSV or JSON files.

 ## Known Issues
-The application may run into some errors due to Twitter's rapid change on its terms and policy.
+The application may encounter occasional errors due to Twitter's frequent updates and changes to its terms and policies.